chrislernunes/propagate/README.md

 # Propagate

-A from-scratch incremental computation runtime written in OCaml.
+An incremental computation runtime written in OCaml.

-## What is it?
+The project explores how to implement this efficiently and correctly from first principles.

 Propagate maintains a graph of dependent computations and recomputes only the parts affected when an input changes.

 ```text
         A